flydog-sdr/docs/docs/en/developer/fpga.md

 ## Generate FPGA Bitstream

-In the Sources window, expand the Verilog Header entry and double click on `kiwi.gen.vh` to edit it.
+In the Sources window, expand the Verilog Header entry and double click on `kiwi.cfg.vh` to edit it.

-`kiwi.gen.vh` will specify that Vivado 2019.2 generates different FPGA bitstream files, corresponding to the 4 FPGA modes of the FlyDog SDR.
+`kiwi.cfg.vh` will specify that Vivado 2019.2 generates different FPGA bitstream files, corresponding to the 4 FPGA modes of the FlyDog SDR.

 ### KiwiSDR.rx4.wf4.bit

-By default, the configuration in `kiwi.gen.vh` is 4 users (rx4) 4 waterfalls (wf4).
+By default, the configuration in `kiwi.cfg.vh` is 4 users (rx4) 4 waterfalls (wf4).

 Click Generate Bitstream in the left menu of the Vivado 2019.2 main interface, Vivado 2019.2 will then synthesize the IP cores and, once the synthesis is complete, start generating the FPGA bitstream.